elnoor/soccer-tracker/README.md

 ### Features
  - View/add/edit/delete players.
 A player can be flagged as "Guest".
 Past players can be flagged as not "Active".
  - View/add/edit/delete transactions.
 Transactions are used to track a player's balance.
- - Bulk transactions: a same transaction can be added for multiple/selected users.
+ - Bulk transactions: same transaction can be added for multiple/selected users.